The BOC holds a photographic competition annually. The 2022 date is Wednesday March 16th and entries are welcomed from all members.

-Hopefully this can be held at Reading University but if not we will use Zoom.
+This will be held at Reading University and on Zoom.
 You may enter non-winning photographs from previous years if you would like to try them again.

 We have changed the categories slightly with a new third category ‘Attention to Detail’.
 This year you can enter up to FIVE photos in each category.